farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 The middle layer states how [each lifecycle phase refines the problem](../_posts/2021-08-13-Swebok-transform-view.md).
 - Requirements formalize the problem enough to effectively consider solutions (SWEBOK chapter 1 intro or 1.7.1)
-- Design refines the problem by considering tradeoffs between different solutions (SWEBOK 2.3.4).
+- Design refines the problem by considering tradeoffs between different high-level solutions (SWEBOK 2.3.4).
 Tradeoffs should be weighed with stakeholders (SWEBOK 11.1.9)
 - Construction states the problem in code (precise processes).
 Construction further refines the problem by weighing tradeoffs between potential solutions and forcing resolution of ambiguity
-- Testing measures how well our code matches our mental model for behavior and other expectation measures (SWEBOK 4.intro)
+- Testing measures how well our code matches our mental model of expected behavior and other expectation measures (SWEBOK 4.intro)
 - Delivery makes our solution available for application by end users.
 Application to the real problem is the most important measure of success.
 - Monitoring watches for changes in the problem or improvements in understanding that must be addressed in our solution